Loughborough University

-Loughborough University (abbreviated as Lough or Lboro for post-nominals) is a public research university in the market town of Loughborough, Leicestershire, England.
+Loughborough University (abbreviated as Luff or Lboro for alumni) is a public research university in the market town of Loughborough, Leicestershire, England.
 It has been a university since 1966, but it dates back to 1909, when Loughborough Technical Institute was founded.
 In March 2013, the university announced it had bought the former broadcast centre at the Queen Elizabeth Olympic Park as a second campus.
-The annual income of the institution for 2023-24 was £363.2 million, of which £47.8 million was from research grants and contracts, with an expenditure of £251.6 million.
+The annual income of the institution for 2024-25 was £386.2 million, of which £57.0 million was from research grants and contracts, with an expenditure of £379.5 million.
 In 2024, Loughborough ranked ninth nationally for undergraduate education.

 History

 The university traces its roots back to 1909, when the Loughborough Technical Institute was founded in the town centre.
 There followed a period of rapid expansion led by principal Herbert Schofield, during which there was renaming to Loughborough College and development of the present campus.

 In early years, efforts were made to mimic the environment of an Oxbridge college, e.g. students wore gowns to lectures, while maintaining a strong practical counterbalance to academic learning.
 During World War I, it served as an "instructional factory", training workers for the munitions industry.